 4. Complete the #NetsGetReady online registration form

 5. Re-affiliate your club and members to Welsh Netball for 2020/21 season

 Welsh Netball require each club to nominate an individual to become the ‘Covid-19 Co-ordinator’ for your Club.
 Details of the individual will need to be shared with Welsh Netball through the #NetsGetReady registration form (see point 4 below).

 2. COVID-19 Co-ordinator Training

-All club and league COVID-19 Co-ordinators will be required to attend Welsh Netball’s bespoke training for this role, which will be provided free of charge and accessible via an online webinar.
+All club and league COVID-19 Co-ordinators will be required to attend Welsh Netball’s bespoke training for this role, which will be provided free of charge and accessible via a recorded online webinar.